Women's Euros 2022: Full TV Schedule and confirmed BBC pundits for European Championship

 Wednesday 6th July

-Group A: England vs Albania (Old Trafford, Manchester 20:00) – BBC One / BBC iPlayer
+Group A: England vs Austria (Old Trafford, Manchester 20:00) – BBC One / BBC iPlayer

 Thursday 7 July